 - IS classified as a full-time, regular employee of the institution.
-May be contract status but NOT a contractor. - IS NOT classified as a graduate student employee. - MUST DIRECTLY supervise at least 1 other full-time employee. - MAY DIRECTLY supervise graduate student staff. - TYPICALLY DOES NOT DIRECTLY supervise live-in paraprofessionals/resident assistants.

-DOES NOT SHARE Directorship of this function with another person.
+May be contract status but NOT a contractor. - IS NOT classified as a graduate student employee. - MUST DIRECTLY supervise at least 1 other full-time employee. - MAY DIRECTLY supervise graduate student staff. - TYPICALLY, DOES NOT DIRECTLY supervise live-in paraprofessionals/resident assistants. - PREDOMINATELY responsible for strategy setting, and broad level leadership of the student residential experience AND housing facilities operations. - DOES NOT SHARE Directorship of this function with another person.